rackerlabs/docs-cloud-files/rst/dev-guide/public-access-to-your-cloud-files-account/cors.rst

 CORS headers for objects
 ~~~~~~~~~~~~~~~~~~~~~~~~

-..
-   *cyr - From "Assign CORS headers to requests" is in the OpenStack Object
-   Storage Reference - headers for only objects. *

 You can set object-level headers for CORS.
 Currently, using object-level
 headers enables CORS to work over a CDN.